Cwecu/portfolio/index.md

             <h1>Nicholas Lawson</h1>
             <h2>🗺️ GIS Analyst Portfolio</h2>

             <p>I am <strong>Nicholas Lawson</strong>, an aspiring professional with a strong foundation in geospatial data analysis, research, and project coordination.
-I have experience using tools such as ArcGIS Pro, and spatial analysis techniques to support data-driven decision-making.
+I have experience using tools such as ArcGIS Pro, QGIS and spatial analysis techniques to support data-driven decision-making.
 With a diverse background in education, business development, and client engagement, I bring a well-rounded perspective to geospatial projects.
 I am eager to apply my growing expertise in GIS to solve complex problems and contribute meaningfully to your organization's spatial initiatives.</p>

             <div class="competencies">
                 <h3>Core Competencies</h3>